 8. Invest in the best quality suitcase you can

-I LOVE my RIMOWA and they have always been really helpful with repairs.
-This is important because when suitcases are sent to the landfill, they can take hundreds of years to decompose.
-It's best to invest in a great one and take care of it well.
+I LOVE my RIMOWA suitcase and the company has always been really helpful with repairs when needed.
+This is important because when suitcases are sent to the landfill, they can take hundreds of years to decompose - and that puts strain on the environment.
+It's best to invest in a great suitcase and take care of it well.

 For more packing tips from a pro, consider picking up Hitha Palepu’s book, How to Pack.
 I just learned about this book when putting together this post and haven’t read it yet, but I’m very intrigued!
 Hitha is a former management consultant who has traveled more than 500,000 miles around the globe.
 Her website also offers some practical tips for packing - regardless of your itinerary or destination.

 Wherever you’re headed, be sure to pack some of our Printfresh pajamas.
 The short sleep sets or separates don’t take up too much of your precious suitcase space, and your trip will feel that much more special when you slip into fancy pajamas each night.

 If you’re packing for an upcoming trip, let us know where you’re headed in the comments.
 If you have some tried and true packing tips of your own, feel free to share those too!